deathstar/QServSqlite/readme.md

 ./qserv
 ```

-Or run the server in background:
+Or run the server in background (ideally you add qserv and stats-webserver.py to systemd instead, but you can also use crontab with qserv.sh):

 ```bash
 nohup ./qserv &